martine-balcaen/mydocsite/docs/sitesetup.md

-# My First Blog Post
+# How I Built This Site

-Quest: Create a GH pages site using Material for MkDocs, and create a blog post about the process
+This is a GH pages site built using Material for MkDocs.
+This post will walk you through how I created it and contribute to it.

 ## Starting From Scratch
-(Adapted from Getting Started with MkDocs and Getting Start with Materials for MkDocs)
+<small>Adapted from [Getting Started with MkDocs](https://www.mkdocs.org/getting-started/) and [Getting Start fot Materials for MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/)</small>

 pip install mkdocs